Table of Contents

 Retail and Wholesale: The Make-or-Break It Channel

 Products that sell best when the customer can touch, see, and interact with it are likely best off in the hands of a brick-and-mortar retail seller.
-In our current COVID-19 climate, there has been far less in-person sales, though stores are still stocking shelves for limited shopping hours and product delivery services (Instacart, for example).
+While retail fulfillment is complex and difficult, it’s easy to get right if you can follow the rules that each retailer gives you.

 Selling through a retailer (also called wholesaler) can be beneficial because they buy products from you in bulk, which can be great for topline revenue but sellers take a major hit on their margins.
 More than that, a big-name retailer gives your brand industry validation that will naturally help boost sales.